Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Key Findings Guidelines

 \subsection{Guidelines for Practitioners:}

 \begin{itemize}

-\item When deploying models in security-critical applications (e.g., vulnerability detection), it is crucial to balance compression efficiency and robustness.
+\item \textbf{Balance efficiency and robustness:} When deploying models in security-critical applications (e.g., vulnerability detection), it is crucial to balance compression efficiency and robustness.
 In adversarially prone environments, uncompressed or lightly compressed models may be preferable unless additional safeguards, such as adversarial defense, are implemented.

-\item Since no single compression strategy consistently outperforms the others across all software analytics tasks and models, practitioners should evaluate multiple strategies on their specific tasks before compressing models for deployment.
+\item \textbf{Evaluate compression per task:} Since no single compression strategy consistently outperforms the others across all software analytics tasks and models, practitioners should evaluate multiple strategies on their specific tasks before compressing models for deployment.

-\item Although knowledge distillation achieves the highest compression rate, its reduced robustness suggests that it may not be suitable for security-sensitive applications without additional defense mechanisms.
+\item \textbf{Apply knowledge distillation cautiously:} Although knowledge distillation achieves the highest compression rate, its reduced robustness suggests that it may not be suitable for security-sensitive applications without additional defense mechanisms.

 \end{itemize}